 But I'll be damned.
 It worked.
 I haven't had any foot or hip pain since I went.

 My neck and shoulder have been completely jacked for about a month.
 It's a chronic problem and I have a wonderful Polish massage therapist who manhandles me into an endorphin-riddled pulp once a week.
 I love her.

 But she hasn't been enough.
 Even her Eastern European hands couldn't work out the knot in my shoulder.
 I began to suspect that the knot was deeper down inside me.

 The running guru was the lady to see, I was sure of it.
-I knew she did stretching exercises for athletes and massage for the chronically damaged such as myself.
+I knew she did stretching exercises for athletes and massage for the chronically damaged.
 Plus, I had the good luck of strange convergence when a friend suggested the guru masseuse to me, not knowing that this same woman had already cured my running stride.
 I called the guru right up and I made an appointment.
 I dragged my weary body with shoulders hunched up over my ears and jaw clenched as tight as a steal trap and I told this stranger that I hadn't worked out in a month.

 "You're the Buddhist, right?"

 All kidding aside, the massaging-running-stretching guru laid her hands on me and said I was tense.
 She felt my back muscles which were tight as a drum.
 I was ready to pound out a rousing rendition of Yankee Doodle Dandy and march through town.
 As she tried to work out the knots, she asked me questions.
 Asked me why I hadn't worked out in a month.
 Asked me why I was going to grad school.
-Asked me what my book was about.
+Asked me what the book I'm writing was about.

 The guru seemed to understand.
 She asked me what I do to relax.
 I admitted that I'm not doing as much to relax these days.
 My usual sources of relaxation include running, lifting weights, having sex, meditating, going to temple, etc. You know, the usual.
 Oh, and shopping.
 I've stopped buying clothes in order to pay for grad school.